-As part of our administration processes, we use google drive to store and edit information pertinent to the coordination to your Y Outdoors programme.
-When relevant to your booking process, you will be given access to a Google drive folder which includes information and forms relevant to your stay.
+As part of our administration processes, we use Venuelife to store and edit information pertinent to the coordination to your Y Outdoors programme.
+When relevant to your booking process, you will be given access to your Venuelife online portal which includes information and forms relevant to your stay.
 You will be required to pass information over to parents / caregivers for them to complete, and fill out some of the forms yourself.
 You will find: